megalphian/Uncertainity-Based-POMDP-Planner/README.md

 python Simulator --config config1.json
 ```

+## Notes:
-**Note:** When using the provided config files, please change the current directory to the project folder.
+1) When using the provided config files, please change the current directory to the project folder.
 For Linux and Mac
 ```
 cd kalman-based-pomdp-optimizer
 ```
+2) When testing the Simulator, I have noticed that the path sometimes does not optimize to a lower cost path and the original path is retained.
+I wasn't able to debug this issue, but re-running the simulator one or two times seems to fix the issue.

+## On choosing an initial covariance
+A big factor I noticed while testing this simulator is the value of the initial covariance.
+In some cases, a small covariance leads to the path not optimizing at all, and a large covariance causes the path to move really far from the light.

+The covariance choices that worked were chosen to reflect where the starting point was with respect to the light region.
+If the path starts closer to the light, a smaller covariance value (0.5 or 1) seems to work fine.
+If the starting point is farther from the light, then a larger value (2 - 3) is used.